Ardentwheel/Openwrt-Dnsforwarder-5/README.md

 # OpenWRT-Dnsforwarder-5
 #### A DNS Cache Server with TCP ,UDP & GfwList.
 (Interface of Luci included.)

-The DNS default port is 5353, you can change it through ./files/dnsforwarder.config .
+Default port is 5353, you can change it through ./files/dnsforwarder.config .

 ###### Install
 | | |